 We believe that each individual is unique, and the care they require should be tailored to their specific situation and care needs.
 Some may wait longer than others to seek care, while others may have more aggressive conditions that have more impact on their abilities making in-home care a more immediate necessity.

 In-home palliative care should always consider the patient, their wants, needs and abilities, when possible, at all times.

 Sometimes, people ignore the option of palliative care at home vs hospital care, because they believe that they won’t have access to the necessary equipment, however, this isn’t a challenge for Care For Family.
-Through our affiliate partners, we are able to easily access medical equipment needed at home and have the past record of being able to provide medical grade equipment for our clients swiftly.
+Through our affiliate partners, we are able to easily access medical equipment needed at home and have a past record of being able to provide medical-grade equipment for our clients swiftly.

 First and foremost, your specialised care team should ensure that supporting medical issues are of the highest importance.
 For example, ensuring that medication is being taken as prescribed, assisting with personal care tasks, and helping to avoid challenges associated with limited mobility.

 However, there are other facets of in-home support to be considered that also relate to aged care services.

 In-home palliative care nursing is also about companionship, assistance with activities, and even domestic assistance duties such as dish-washing, house cleaning, clothes washing, shopping and paying bills.
 In this way, a professional in-home palliative care service helps families to adapt to their new situation while still retaining familiar routines and activities.